Mtillmann/mtillmann.github.io/posts/installing-ubuntu-server-on-wd-pr2100-in-2024.md

 ### Soft Reboots

-Soft reboots will always fail because the actual fan speed is not detected and the the unit is shut down because it thinks it's overheating.
+Soft reboots will always fail because the actual fan speed is not detected and the the unit is shut down because it thinks the fan is broken.
 There is no way to fix this.

 > **Solution:** Don't soft reboot, always shut down and then power on again

 ### Power Cycles/Regular Boots

-`wdhwd.service` will fail to initialize on boot but there is a workaround:
+`wdhwd.service` will fail to initialize on boot, so the fan will spin at full speed until the service is restarted.
+To fix this, do the following:

 1. ssh into your PR2100
 2. run `sudo crontab -e`
 3. add the following line to the end of the file: `@reboot sleep 90 && systemctl restart wdhwd.service`
+4. run `sudo systemctl restart wdhwd.service` immediately to avoid having to reboot

-This will restart the service 90 seconds after boot, which means an additional 90 seconds of full blast after every boot.
+This will restart the service 90 seconds after boot.

-To avoid having to reboot immediately after inserting the line above, you can run `sudo systemctl restart wdhwd.service` manually.

 ## Bonus: Controlling Idle Fan Speed